Euro zone yields rise as caution deepens ahead of ECB

 A Reuters poll on Monday showed no one expects action at this week’s meeting.

-German 10-year Bund yields, which set the standard for euro zone borrowing costs, rose 1 basis point to 0.73 percent, having fallen to an all-time low of 0.69 percent on Monday.
+German 10-year Bund yields, which set the standard for euro zone borrowing costs, rose 3 basis points to 0.75 percent, having fallen to an all-time low of 0.69 percent on Monday.

 “The rebound in oil prices yesterday eased a bit the pressure on the inflation outlook and the urgent need for the ECB to act has disappeared in the background,” Rabobank market strategist Emile Cardonat said.

-Brent crude steadied below $32 after rising about 4 percent on Monday.
+Brent crude slipped on Tuesday after rising about 4 percent on Monday.

-Lower-rated euro zone bond yields also bounced from record lows.
-Spanish 10-year bond yields rose 4 basis points to 1.89 percent, while Italian yields edged 2 basis points higher to 2.04 percent.
+Lower-rated euro zone bond yields also bounced from record lows, most of them rising 1-2 basis points.
+Spanish 10-year bond yields were flat at 1.84 percent.

-“Any action such as implementing government bond purchases is very unlikely at this stage,” said Gary Jenkins, chief credit strategist at LNG Capital.

-“The ECB needs time to prove that its current policies will not increase the size of its balance sheet sufficiently before taking any new measures.”
+“(The) outlook (is for) continued market correction ahead of the ECB meeting, for which the risk that there will be no new resolutions is increasingly moving to the fore,” Bayerische Landesbank senior analyst Marius Daheim said.
+(Editing by Louise Ireland)